open-mmlab/mmselfsup/docs/en/user_guides/classification.md

 bash tools/benchmarks/classification/svm_voc07/slurm_test_svm_pretrain.sh ${PARTITION} ${JOB_NAME} ${SELFSUP_CONFIG} ${PRETRAIN} ${FEATURE_LIST}
 ```

-Besides, if you want to evaluate the ckpt files saved by runner, you can run command below.
+Besides, if you want to evaluate the ckpt files saved by runner, you can run the command below.

 ```shell
 # distributed version